KunderuLokesh/IDENTIFICATION-OF-MEDICINAL-PLANTS-USING-MACHINE-LEARNING-ALGORITHM/README.md

-🌿 Identification of Medicinal Plants Using Deep Learning
+🌿 Identification of Medicinal Plants using Machine Learning Algorithms

 📌 Project Description